Hafsaaa/Django-Blog/README.md

 Serves as great base for developing any website with blog-like features.
 More features will be progressively added to showcase its capabilities.

-Runs through the latest Python and Django versions:
+# Prerequisites

-Python 3.9.0
+Requires a Django installation and its associated dependencies.
+If you do not have them, simply run : pip install Django

-Django 3.1.2
+Runs through the latest Python (3.9.0) and Django (3.1.2) versions, but confirmed to be backwards compatible with older versions down to Django 1.8.0.

 # Launch Instruactions